evilpaper/mrmenmemory/leaderboard-service/README.md

 - `npm run build` - Build the project by running the TypeScript complier
 - `npm run start` - Start the server in production
-- `npm run serve` - Start the server in devlopment
+- `npm run serve` - Start the server in devlelopment

 ## How to Deploy